Meet Our Team

 Categories: Treatment

-Hello!
-My name is Jen Cabot.
-I am a Korean adoptee, raised in Minneapolis and lived in Boston for several years before returning to Minnesota.
-I am a mother to three unique and amazing humans and two of the sweetest black cats and we currently reside in St Paul.
+Jen Cabot is a Korean adoptee who was raised in Minneapolis and spent several years living in Boston before returning to Minnesota.
+She is a proud mother of three amazing children and two beloved black cats, and currently resides in St. Paul.

-As an End-of-Life Doula, Reiki Practitioner and Intuitive Healer, I have been deeply committed to offering compassion, empathy and the healing arts for over a decade.
-My work involves pre-colonialist, trauma-informed and somatic therapies to help clients learn skills to heal their inner worlds and bodies by using energy, intuition, breath work, meditation, IFS (Internal Family Systems) and gentle guidance practices.
-I am trained in Jikiden Reiki Level II, end-of-life doula training and various other therapeutic trainings and workshops.
+As an End-of-Life Doula, Reiki Practitioner, and Intuitive Healer, Jen has dedicated over a decade to offering empathy and holistic healing.
+Her work integrates pre-colonialist, trauma-informed, and somatic approaches, helping clients reconnect with their inner selves through energy work, intuition, breathwork, meditation, Internal Family Systems (IFS), and gentle guidance practices.
+She is trained in Jikiden Reiki Level II, end-of-life doula care, and various therapeutic modalities.

-I am committed to social justice work in the community, offering services to underrepresented, discriminated and marginalized communities.
-I am a proud parent of two LGBTQIA+ kids and board member of Q-munity, a non-profit organization, offering safer spaces and resources for LGBTQIA+ folx.
+Jen is deeply committed to social justice and provides services to underrepresented and marginalized communities.
+She is a proud parent of two LGBTQIA+ children and serves as a board member for Q-munity, a nonprofit organization that creates safer spaces and resources for LGBTQIA+ individuals.

 Adult Targeted Case Management